tenacityteam/tenacity/BUILDING.md

   * **AVX2** (ON|OFF): Enable the usage of AVX2 in builds instead of SSE4.
     Most computers made within the last decade will support AVX2, although this option is currently disabled by default for now.
+  * **AVX512** (ON|OFF): Enable the usage of AVX512 in builds instead of SSE4
+    or AVX2.
+This option takes precedence over -DAVX2.
+Disabled by default.

 The following feature options are enabled by default if the required libraries are found.
 You may explicitly disable them if you prefer or your distribution